iotgdev/4d-treasurebox/README.md

 The 4D Topics produced can be used in any way desired however here are some example queries illustrating what can be done.

-1. The first example shows how the new enriched table can be joined to the users (`name`) column in the original table
+1. The first example shows how the new enriched table can be joined to the users (`customer_id`) column in the original table

 ```
 SELECT